Still paying hyperscaler rates? Save up to 60% on your cloud costs

 • Context: Gemini leads on raw input window: 1,048,576 vs GPT-5.2’s 400k.
 If you routinely load entire repositories + long docs + logs together, Gemini is the cleanest fit.
 If you usually work with “large slices,” 400k often feels like an always-on sweet spot.

 • Modalities: Gemini supports audio/video/PDF.
-GPT-5.2 supports text + image (in your table).
-If your data includes calls, videos, or PDF-heavy workflows, Gemini is the safer bet.
+GPT-5.2 supports text + image in your table.
+If your data includes calls, videos or PDF-heavy workflows, Gemini is the safer bet.

 • Output: GPT-5.2 supports 128k max output vs Gemini’s 65,536.
-If you need long code diffs, multi-file outputs, or big reports in one go, GPT-5.2’s headroom helps.
+If you need long code diffs, multi-file outputs or big reports in one go, GPT-5.2’s headroom helps.

-• Agentic coding: Gemini is higher on Terminal-Bench 2.0 (68.5% vs 54.0%), while SWE-Bench Verified is effectively a tie in top tier (Gemini 80.6% vs GPT-5.2 80.0%).
+• Agentic coding: Gemini is higher on Terminal-Bench 2.0 at 68.5% vs 54.0%, while SWE-Bench Verified is effectively a tie in top tier, with Gemini at 80.6% and GPT-5.2 at 80.0%.

-• Reasoning: Gemini is higher on ARC-AGI-2 (77.1% vs 52.9%).
+• Reasoning: Gemini is higher on ARC-AGI-2 at 77.1% vs 52.9%.

-• Science QA: Gemini slightly leads on GPQA Diamond (94.3% vs 92.4%).
+• Science QA: Gemini slightly leads on GPQA Diamond at 94.3% vs 92.4%.

 Bottom line: For Gemini 3.1 Pro vs GPT-5.2, Gemini is the best pick when inputs are enormous or multimodal.
 GPT-5.2 is the best pick when you’re building execution-oriented agents where tool calling + big outputs + caching drive real-world throughput and cost.